dreikanter/ruby-bookmarks/README.md

 ### Misc

-If there is a nice gem, but it is difficult to classify it with existing bookmarks groups, or it is still one of his kind, put it here.
+If there is a nice gem, but it is difficult to classify it with existing bookmarks groups, or it is still one of its kind, put it here.

 - [Prawn](https://github.com/prawnpdf/prawn) — fast, nimble PDF generation.
-- [Dalli](https://github.com/mperham/dalli) — high performance Memcached client for Ruby.
+- [Dalli](https://github.com/mperham/dalli) — A high performance Memcached client for Ruby.
-- [EventMachine](https://github.com/eventmachine/eventmachine) — fast, simple event-processing library.
+- [EventMachine](https://github.com/eventmachine/eventmachine) — A fast, simple event-processing library.
 - [rpush](https://github.com/rpush/rpush) — push notification service, supporting Apple Push Notification Service, Google Cloud Messaging, Amazon Device Messaging, Windows Phone Push Notification Service.
-- [Rubyzip](https://github.com/rubyzip/rubyzip) — reading and writing zip files.
+- [Rubyzip](https://github.com/rubyzip/rubyzip) — A library for reading and writing zip files.
 - [JsonCompare](https://github.com/a2design-company/json-compare) — returns the difference between two JSON files.
 - [Dante](https://github.com/nesquena/dante) — turn any ruby code into a daemon.
-- [Memoist](https://github.com/matthewrudy/memoist) — an extraction of ActiveSupport::Memoizable with few extensions.
+- [Memoist](https://github.com/matthewrudy/memoist) — An extraction of ActiveSupport::Memoizable with few extensions.
 - [Awesome Print](https://github.com/michaeldv/awesome_print) — a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.
-- [twig](https://github.com/rondevera/twig) Your personal Git branch assistant
+- [twig](https://github.com/rondevera/twig) — Your personal Git branch assistant
-- [datashift](https://github.com/autotelik/datashift) Comprehensive Excel and CSV import/export tools for Ruby
+- [datashift](https://github.com/autotelik/datashift) — Comprehensive Excel and CSV import/export tools for Ruby
 - [Configurations](https://github.com/beatrichartz/configurations) — provides a unified approach to do configurations for gems or other ruby code.
 - [awesome_print](https://github.com/awesome-print/awesome_print) — a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.
-- [YYMMDD](https://github.com/sshaw/yymmdd) — tiny DSL for idiomatic date parsing and formatting.
+- [YYMMDD](https://github.com/sshaw/yymmdd) — A tiny DSL for idiomatic date parsing and formatting.
 - [Libnotify](https://github.com/splattael/libnotify) — Ruby bindings for libnotify, a crossplatform user notification library.
 - [MemFs](https://github.com/simonc/memfs) — provides a fake file system that can be used for tests.
-- [Github-Changelog-Generator](https://github.com/skywinder/Github-Changelog-Generator) — automatically generate change log from your tags, issues, labels and pull requests.
+- [Github-Changelog-Generator](https://github.com/skywinder/Github-Changelog-Generator) — Automatically generate a change log from your tags, issues, labels and pull requests.
 - [wannabe_bool](https://github.com/prodis/wannabe_bool) — If string, numeric, symbol and nil values wanna be a boolean value, they can with the new #to_b method (and more).
-- [response_code](https://github.com/torokmark/response_code) Response Code in readable way.
+- [response_code](https://github.com/torokmark/response_code) — Response Code in a readable way.

 ### Multithreading